M66B/FairEmail/docs/FAQ-lt-rLT.md

 The error *...
 Authentication failed ...
 Invalid credentials ...* could be caused by having revoked the required account/contacts permissions.
 Just start the wizard (but do not select an account) to grant the required permissions again.

 The eror *...
-ServiceDisabled ...* might be caused by enrolling in the [Advanced Protection Program](https://landing.google.com/advancedprotection/) and using a username/password for authentication.
-Try using the Gmail quick setup wizard instead.
+ServiceDisabled ...* might be caused by enrolling in the [Advanced Protection Program](https://landing.google.com/advancedprotection/): "*To read your email, you can (must) use Gmail - You won’t be able to use your Google Account with some (all) apps & services that require access to sensitive data like your emails*", see [here](https://support.google.com/accounts/answer/7519408?hl=en&ref_topic=9264881).

 When in doubt, you can ask for [support](#user-content-support).